Prisoner-of-war camp: Krasnoyarsk

 Krasnoyarsk in Siberia, Russia, was used after the Russian defeat to the Japanese in the Russo-Japanese war, as a base for military camps to train for future wars.
 Conditions there were dire and the detainees could be conscripted for war while they lived in concentration camps and prisons.
 Over 50,000 camp tenants were used for transportation, agriculture, mining and machinery production.

 Throughout World War I, captured prisoners of war were sent to various camps including the one in Krasnoyarsk.
 There was a point where a large mix of nationalities was together in Krasnoyarsk which included Bulgarians, Czechs, Germans, and Poles.
 Many prisoners were nationalists, which led to violence within the camp.
 Militants would be forced to put down the instigators and keep the camp running.

 Polish–Soviet War

 From autumn 1920, thousands of captured Red Army soldiers and guards had been placed in the Tuchola internment camp, in Pomerania.
 These prisoners lived in dugouts, and many died of hunger, cold, and infectious diseases.
 According to historians Zbigniew Karpus and Waldemar Rezmer, up to 2000 prisoners died in the camp during its operation.

-In a joint work of Polish and Russian historians, Karpus and Rezmer estimate the total death toll in all Polish POW camps during the war at 16–17 thousand, while the Russian historian Matvejev estimates it at 18–20 thousand.
+In a joint work by Polish and Russian historians, Karpus and Rezmer estimate the total death toll in all Polish POW camps during the war at 16,000–17,000, while the Russian historian Matvejev estimates it at 18,000–20,000.